RECON

 RECON can be used in two operating modes:

-• Data Reconciliation and Validation (DRV) mode.
+- Data Validation and Reconciliation (DVR) mode.
 In this case models are solved on the basis of measured or otherwise set process data (flows, temperatures, etc.) to reconcile redundant data, calculate unmeasured process variables and identify model parameters (heat transfer coefficients, efficiencies, etc.).

-• Simulation mode predicting plant’s behavior on the basis of models identified in the preceding DRV step.
+- Simulation mode predicting plant’s behavior on the basis of models identified in the preceding DVR step.

 In practice, RECON’s operation can be switched between these two modes of operation for updating models and using them for predicting plant’s behavior, optimization or answering “What if?” queries.